FlexMeasures/flexmeasures/documentation/api/notation.rst

 2) For **shiftable processes**

-   .. todo:: A simple algorithm exists, needs integration into FlexMeasures and asset type clarified.
+   .. todo:: A simple and proven algorithm exists, but is awaiting proper integration into FlexMeasures, see `PR 729 <https://github.com/FlexMeasures/flexmeasures/pull/729>`_.

 3) For **buffer devices** (e.g. thermal energy storage systems connected to heat pumps), use the same flexibility parameters described above for storage devices.
 Here are some tips to model a buffer with these parameters:

    - Describe the thermal energy content in kWh or MWh.
    - Set ``soc-minima`` to the accumulative usage forecast.
    - Set ``roundtrip-efficiency`` to the square of the conversion efficiency. [#]_
+   - Set ``storage-efficiency`` to a value below 100% to model (heat) loss.

     .. [#] Setting a roundtrip efficiency of higher than 1 is not supported.
 We plan to implement a separate field for :abbr:`COP (coefficient of performance)` values.